jstrnbrg/The-history-of-Money-Bitcoin/README.md

 ## Contributor workflow

-The content is maintained using the "contributor workflow" where everyone contributes patch proposals using "pull requests".
+The content is maintained using a "contributor workflow" where everyone contributes patch proposals using "pull requests".
 This facilitates social contribution, easy testing and peer review.

 To contribute a patch, the workflow is as follows:

-  1. Fork repository
-  2. Create topic branch
+  1. Create topic branch
-  3. Commit patches
+  2. Commit changes
-  4. Push changes to your fork
+  4. Push changes to your branch
-  5. Create pull request to
+  5. Create pull request to the master branch

 In general [commits should be regard one chapter/topic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention) and diffs should be easy to read.